Khaan25/taskerrrr-zia/README.md

 ## Remaining tasks
 - Custom Fields Support (didn't do cuz of time but have action plan - see custom-field-implementation.md)
+- Undo/Redo feature (didn't do cuz of time - save the delete item in new array (plus index) and restore it back at original index)

 ## Challenging Parts